dnhansen/maths-resources/README.md

 3. Duistermaat, Kolk, *Multivariate Real Analysis*.
 Assumes knowledge of one-dimensional analysis as covered in one of the books above.
 Covers multidimensional differential and integral calculus in a very modern fashion, especially the former, and also gets into some basic theory of manifolds (though only submanifolds of Euclidean space).
 It also covers the antidifferentiation problem in higher dimension, though in a rather unsatisfying fashion by only considering (not even piecewise) continuously differentiable curves and differentiable homotopies.
 But what it does it does do well.

     The best part of the book is the very large number of excellent exercises!
-For instance, a sequence of exercises guides the reader through a derivation of (a version of) the Helmholtz-Weyl and Hodge decompositions, Maxwell's equations in covariant form, invariance of the wave equation under Lorentz transformations, and much more.
+For instance, a sequence of exercises guides the reader through a derivation of (versions of) the Helmholtz-Weyl and Hodge decompositions, Maxwell's equations in covariant form, invariance of the wave equation under Lorentz transformations, and much more.
 All without assuming, as geometers are want to do, that every manifold and every vector field under the sun is smooth!

 4. Zorich, *Mathematical Analysis*.